oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

+The compartment\_ids block holds the compartment OCID in the Terrafrom Environment.
+This OCID serves as the compartment location in which all resources will be created on OCI.
+Each resource's data structure reaches out for the compartment OCID, recognizing it by the identifier comp-ocid.
+This connection ensures that every resource we create will deploy within the intended compartment

 ![picture2](images/compartmentocid.png)

 **3. Creating VCN**

-We can now start creating a VCN in Terraform by navigating to the vcn\_params data structure.
-Copy the variable strings below and paste it in the vcn\_params data block.
+In the terrafrom.tfvars file, navigate to the vcn\_params data structure.
+Copy the variable strings below and paste it into the vcn\_params data block.

 ```
 <copy>